 - a) The charity came to be administered by the Council during local government reorganisation in 1996.
 A Trust Disposition and settlement by the late Charles Walker Ormiston was requested with the books of Council and Session 13 February 1882.
-The present Council are the statutory successors to that body. - a) The funds are governed by Trustee's in line with the Local Code of Corporate Governance of Scottish Borders Council, consideration being given to:
+The present Council is the statutory successor to that body. - a) The funds are governed by Trustees in line with the Local Code of Corporate Governance of Scottish Borders Council, consideration being given to: